buildbot/buildbot/www/guanlecoja/README.md

 ### ChangeLog

 * 0.8.5: fix high CPU usage in dev mode.
+Use ChromeHeadless by default.
 * 0.8.4: Properly configure chrome headless if the CI environment is found.
 * 0.8.3: switch to chrome for testing. phantomjs has been deprecated.
 * 0.8.2: bump gulp-sass version for node 7.10 support.